 “Remote work isn’t a fit for everyone.
 One of the biggest keys to a successful remote team is accurately identifying talent who will excel in a remote environment.” – Kate Harvey, content and search marketing manager at Chargify.

-So how do you ‘accurately identify’ the best talent?
+While there are no surefire methods for hiring top talent, companies can implement certain practices that will assist.
+An essential element of the planning process is identifying the skills and attributes needed in a remote position.
 Armed with a clear picture of exactly what you need, you craft an interview to help you assess as well as possible how the candidate would fare on the job—down to replicating the remote communication that team members employ every day.

 Tips for interviewing for remote positions